nateberkopec/wikieduinfra/README.md

 * **More NGINX capacity** If Nginx is running out of CPU, resize the node (in `linode/main.tf`).
 This will take about 5 minutes and will cause hard downtime.
 You will then need to increase the cpu/memory allocation in the Nomad jobfile for Nginx.
 * **More Redis or Memcache capacity**.
 Update the appropriate variables that control CPU/memory allocation.
 If that means that you have no available space in the cluster topology, provision additional nodes in `linode/main.tf`.
 * **More MariaDB capacity**.
 Resize the node.
 This will cause hard downtime of 5 minutes or more.
 You will need to update the cpu/memory allocation in the mariadb job spec.
 It is intended that the mariadb job takes all of the resources on its node.

+### Backups and recovery

+Linode backups are enabled for each of the nodes in our cloud, and these serve as the primary backup mechanism.

+We can also use the backup of the mariadb node to produce a database dump if needed. `backup_mariadb_database.rb` automates most of this process.